MESAHub/mesa/docs/source/eos/overview.rst

 The FreeEOS |FreeEOS| tables are based on the FreeEOS code, version 2.2.1, and utilize the EOS1 option suite.
 FreeEOS is described as an "efficient free-energy minimization technique that is suitable for physical conditions in stellar interiors."
-It provides results for arbitrary chemical compostion that are thermodynamically consistent to machine precision.
+It provides results for arbitrary chemical composition that are thermodynamically consistent to machine precision.
 The tables assume a scaled-solar chemical composition and are parameterized by :math:`X` and :math:`Z,` with tables provided up to :math:`Z=1.` FreeEOS covers a similar